 Download the Executive Organizational Chart

-First Deputy Mayor and Chief Administrative Officer
+Deputy Mayor and Chief Administrative Officer

-Deputy Mayor and Chief of Staff
+Deputy Mayor of Citywide Initiatives

 Judy Reese Morse

-Judy Reese Morse serves as Deputy Mayor and Chief of Staff.
+Judy Reese Morse serves as Deputy Mayor of Citywide Initiatives.
 In this capacity, she oversees the Mayor’s Office and is responsible for overseeing policy development and strategic planning for economic development, education, social innovation, international affairs, coastal and environmental affairs, and cultural economy.
 Ms. Morse most recently served as Co-Chair of Transition New Orleans and as the Chief of Staff in the Office of Lieutenant Governor Mitch Landrieu.
 Prior to joining the Lieutenant Governor’s Office, she worked at National Public Radio in Washington, DC.
 There, she served as director of corporate communications, focusing primarily on attracting new audiences as public radio listeners.
 Her career also includes work on the federal level.
 Ms. Morse was selected as a Presidential Management Fellow serving at the U.S. Department of Health and Human Services and the Resolution Trust Corporation.
 She also worked on Capitol Hill in the office of former Congresswoman Lindy Boggs as a special projects assistant.
 Morse has an undergraduate degree in Communications from Loyola University in New Orleans and a Master of Public Administration from American University in Washington, DC.

 Deputy Mayor of External Affairs

-Cedric S. Grant serves as the Deputy Mayor of Facilities, Infrastructure and Community Development.
+Cedric S. Grant serves as the Executive Director of Sewerage and Water Board of New Orleans.
 In this capacity, he oversees the City’s capital development, infrastructure projects, and community development initiatives.
 By coordinating the efforts of the Capital Projects Administration, the Department of Public Works, Property Management, and the Project Delivery Unit, the Deputy Mayor enhances the city’s recovery effort and helps integrate both the rebuilding of roads and buildings as well as their ongoing maintenance.
 By also overseeing the city’s ongoing efforts at community development, the Deputy Mayor connects the recovery with ongoing projects to help build the strongest neighborhoods possible for all citizens.
 Mr. Grant comes to City Hall after serving as Chief Administrative Officer of Ascension Parish, Louisiana, where he was responsible for management and oversight of all governmental operations.
 In 2004, Governor Blanco appointed Mr. Grant as Deputy Secretary of the Louisiana Department of Transportation and Development, where he served until 2008.
 Prior to his appointment, Mr. Grant was employed by Parsons Corporation in Atlanta, where he managed road and highway infrastructure projects.
 Prior to his Parsons employment, Mr. Grant held numerous managerial and administrative positions in government over thirty years, most recently with the City of New Orleans as Chief Administrative Officer.
 Mr. Grant also served as Planning Manager for the Port of New Orleans and Director of Capital Projects for the New Orleans Downtown Development District.
 Mr. Grant served his country in the U.S. Army and completed 23 years of active and reserve service, retiring in 1995 with the rank of major.